-An Investor Policy Statement lays out your investment plan.
-It’s a tool to use when times get tough and your emotions start to interfere with your long term investment strategy.
+An investor policy statement lays out your investment plan.
+It’s a tool to use when times get tough and your emotions have the potential to interfere with your long term investment strategy.
 It is to be created when you have a clear head and are not under stress.
 You make your plan as to what your asset allocation is and when you will sell–and when you won’t sell.

 Finding Your Financial Independence Number

 To find your FI number take your average monthly living costs and multiply it by 12, to get your annual expenses.
 You are considered FI if your investments are earning enough to cover your living expenses.
 General recommendations are that you can withdraw 4% of your balance each year without ever touching the principal–creating a perpetual money machine.